kalimcdougall/kali-mcdougall/README.md

 **Hello!
 I'm Kali 🐸🌸**

-I'm a graduate student in the Ice Climate Ecosystem (ICE) Remote Sensing Lab at the University of Victoria 🇨🇦
+I'm a graduate student in the Ice Climate Ecosystem (ICE) Remote Sensing Lab at the University of Victoria
+I study ice shelves in Antarctica with satellites 🇦🇶 🛰️